-I intended writing about a trio of patent filings involving Google Maps, but ended up taking a detour.
+I intended writing about a trio of patent filings involving Google Maps but ended up taking a detour.
 I might get to the patent applications before the end of this post, but I might run out of gas and not quite make it.
 The freshly published patent applications describe features Google may add to make Google Maps more interesting.

-I started out my exploration of Google Maps by looking at the journey between where I live and Washington, DC.
+I started my exploration of Google Maps by looking at the journey between where I live and Washington, DC.

 The fun thing about directions at Google Maps is that you can choose between driving a car, taking public transportation, riding a bike, or hoofing it on foot.
 Public Transport isn’t available where I’m at, but I checked the options to journey via foot and by bicycle.
 Each shows a slightly different path to DC, and include estimations of the time for the journey.

-Why is it that I have 10 miles less to travel if I walk rather than bike?
+Why is it that I have 10 miles less to travel if I walk rather than a bike?
 The bicycle map shows a lot less of a straight path:

-There is no horseback riding option for Google Maps, but one of the most famous journeys between Warrenton and Washington was a 1909 trip by President Teddy Roosevelt who lead an entourage by horseback from Washington to Warrenton for lunch, and back to Washington for dinner.
+There is no horseback riding option for Google Maps, but one of the most famous journeys between Warrenton and Washington was a 1909 trip by President Teddy Roosevelt who leads an entourage by horseback from Washington to Warrenton for lunch, and back to Washington for dinner.

 Driving sounds like the best option, and Google includes traffic information to help someone plan their journey.
-Not only can you see what traffic is like in real time, but you can also insert a date and time for the trip and get estimated information about traffic for your journey.
+Not only can you see what traffic is like in real-time, but you can also insert a date and time for the trip and get estimated information about traffic for your journey.

 The map above does a good job of showing a section of a nearby road where a construction crew is funneling traffic into one lane while they widen a turn into two lanes.
 Chances are Google is grabbing mobile phone location and acceleration information from people driving down the road.

 Like the information overlay that appears over that traffic estimation map which shows the location of a Starbucks and a Cold Stone Creamery?
-That’s described in a patent filing that I haven’t gotten to yet, and isn’t one of the three that I was going to write about.
+That’s described in a patent filing that I haven’t gotten to yet and isn’t one of the three that I was going to write about.
 Need to finish that post and publish it…

-I’m a big fan of landmarks, and human friendly driving directions.
+I’m a big fan of landmarks and human-friendly driving directions.
 That’s part of why I like pictures in Google maps.
 Google will show you pictures from Panoramio on your Map if you select them as an option.
 Oddly, the image in the map below shows up in Google Maps and is labeled as being from Panoramio, but when I search Panoramio I don’t see that picture.

 If photos aren’t enough, you can select the video option and see available videos along the route, like one that I found for the Library of Congress: